-In the age of school lockdown and other emergency prepareness drills, one very important topic seems to be missing: how to prepare students with cognitive disabilities for a crisis.
+In the age of school lockdown and other emergency preparedness drills, one very important topic seems to be missing: how to prepare students with cognitive disabilities for a crisis.

-In the event of an actual school lockdown emergency, some children with special needs may not be able to remain silent or stay in one place for an extended period of time.
-Speak with your child’s teacher about items that can be placed in the classroom safe-zone, such as headphones, iPads, or sensory items, that will help reduce the stress of the situation, and in turn, keep the child safe.
+In the event of an actual school lockdown emergency, some children with special needs may not be able to remain silent or stay in one place for an extended period.
+Speak with your child’s teacher about items that can be placed in the classroom safe zone, such as headphones, iPads or sensory items, that will help reduce the stress, and in turn, keep the child safe.

 Practice and preparation will help everyone involved stay calm in the event of an emergency.

-Candi Spitz, Special Events Manager and Palm Beach County Pediatric Outreach Coordinator at 211 Palm Beach/Treasure Coast, is the mother of twin boys who have autism.
+Candi Spitz, development manager at 211 Palm Beach/Treasure Coast, is the mother of twin boys who have autism.